Vyacheslav-Pan89/task-master-app/README.md

 ## Development Status

 Task Master App is currently in active development, focusing on enhancing existing features and implementing planned functionalities.
+Recently, the project has migrated from Maven to Gradle for better build management.
 Your feedback and contributions are highly appreciated to make this application even better!

 ## License